fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 ### Monday, 9/17: Mythical and Natural Environments
 - DUE: Map comparison (from last week)
+- William Cronon, “The Trouble with Wilderness: Or, Getting Back to the Wrong Nature,” Environmental History 1, no. 1 (1996): 7--28.
 - Frederick Jackson Turner, "The Significance of the Frontier in American History," *Annual Report of the American Historical Association*, 1894, 197--227.
 - Walter Prescott Webb, "The American Approach to the Great Plains," in *The Great Plains* (Boston: Ginn and Co., 1931), 140--204.